 Born in Hiroshima, Go now lives on the Gold Coast and combines his native culture with the surf lifestyle of his adopted home.
 Surfing keeps him mentally balanced, while he draws deeper inspiration from the musings of British philosopher Alan Watts, and the music of RY X. He has a diploma in Graphic Design from TAFE Gold Coast in Australia.

-Highly individual, Go’s style is a naïve mix of abstract and graphical forms, folksy patterns and textures, along with bright colours.
-“A lot of my paintings are themed around surfing, the universe and elements like the sun, wind, water, time and civilisation,” he says.
+Highly individual, Go’s style is a naïve mix of abstract and graphical forms, folksy patterns and textures, along with bright colors.
+“A lot of my paintings are themed around surfing, the universe and elements like the sun, wind, water, time and civilization,” he says.